Professional BNG market intelligence available at ectare.dev — enriched gain site data, LPA analytics, and more

 NPPF changes affecting BNG

-The government has also stated that BNG is not in scope of broader planning reform deregulation, providing some stability for the core 10% requirement.
+Proposed changes to the National Planning Policy Framework may restrict the ability of local authorities to push mandatory BNG beyond 10% through local plans.
+The government has also stated that BNG is not in scope of broader planning reform deregulation, providing stability for the core 10% requirement.

 Status: Proposed; timeline 2026–2027